toopster/toopster.github.io/_posts/2020-12-22-when_your_iterative_process_feels_like_going_round_in_circles.markdown

 <img src="https://i.imgur.com/Y9HMVto.png" title="source: imgur.com" />

-Then a check for multicollinearity between variables:
+From these plots it's quite clear to see which variables have a linear relationship and which are categorical variables so we'll then a check for multicollinearity between variables:

 ```
 house_sales_coll = house_sales.drop(['price'], axis=1)